-Head of power to Delegate: Power that enables a delegation to be made Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local government Express Power or Duty Delegated: Building Act 2011: s.18 Further Information s.20 Grant of building permit s.22 Further grounds for not granting an application s.27(1) and (3) Impose Conditions on Permit Building Regulations 2012: r.23 Application to extend time during which permit has effect (s.32) r.24 Extension of time during which permit has effect (s.32(3)) r.26 Approval of new responsible person (s.35(c)) Delegate: Chief Executive Officer Function: This is a precis only.
+Head of power to Delegate: Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local Power that enables a government delegation to be made Express Power or Duty Building Act 2011: Delegated: s.18 Further Information s.20 Grant of building permit s.22 Further grounds for not granting an application s.27(1) and (3) Impose Conditions on Permit Building Regulations 2012: r.23 Application to extend time during which permit has effect (s.32) r.24 Extension of time during which permit has effect (s.32(3)) r.26 Approval of new responsible person (s.35(c)) Delegate: Chief Executive Officer Function: This is a precis only.
 Delegates must act with Authority to require an applicant to provide any documentation or information required to determine a building permit application [s.18(1)]. full understanding of the legislation and conditions relevant to this delegation.
-Authority to grant or refuse to grant a building permit [s.20(1) & (2) and s.22]. Ŭ Authority to impose, vary or revoke conditions on a building permit [s.27(1) and(3)].
-4. Authority to determine an application to extend time during which a building permit has effect [r.23].
-Subject to being satisfied that work for which the building permit was granted has not been completed OR the extension is necessary to allow rectification of defects of works for which the permit was granted [r.24(1)] Authority to impose any condition on the building permit extension that could have been imposed under s.27 [r.24(2)].
+Authority to grant or refuse to grant a building permit [s.20(1) & (2) and s.22]. relevant to this delegation.
+Authority to impose, vary or revoke conditions on a building permit [s.27(1) and(3)].
+Authority to determine an application to extend time during which a building permit has effect [r.23].
+Subject to being satisfied that work for which the building permit was granted has not been completed OR the extension is necessary to allow rectification of defects of works for which the permit was granted [r.24(1)] ii.
+Authority to impose any condition on the building permit extension that could have been imposed under s.27 [r.24(2)].
 Authority to approve, or refuse to approve, an application for a new responsible person for a building permit [r.26].
-Council Conditions on this Delegation: Express Power to Sub- Delegate: Building Act 2011: s.127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO)
+Council Conditions on this Delegation: Express Power to Sub- Building Act 2011: Delegate: s.127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO)